 - Evaluate alternative energy sources

-- Review air temperature requirements for servers located in the main machine room
+- Review air temperature requirements for servers in the main machine room

-- Investigate the value of implementing an enterprise wide fax server to reduce faxing costs
+- Investigate the implementation of an enterprise wide fax server to reduce faxing costs

 - Research cloud computing alternatives